daphatty/home-assistant.io/source/_components/device_tracker.tile.markdown

 {% endconfiguration %}

 Multiple Tile accounts can be used by repeating the `tile` platform.
 Tracked devices in `known_devices.yaml` will be named `tile_<tile_identifier>`.
 You can find `<tile_identifier>` in the Tile app by clicking on a tile.

+Note: If your configured tile does not appear in Home Assistant after configuring the "required" settings, it is possible the device has been detected as Inactive.
+This is typically evidenced by a "No Tiles Found" error in the /config/home_assistant.log file.
+Adding `show_inactive: true` to your settings in the configuration.yaml will resolve this behavior.